kubevela/kubevela.github.io/docs/end-user/traits/service-binding.md

 title:  Service Binding
 ---

-# Description

 Service binding trait will bind data from Kubernetes `Secret` to the application container's ENV.

 ## Specification